NCMC Institutional Information

 This webpage is designed to provide NCMC adjunct faculty with access to general institutional information.
 The site is not designed to answer all questions related to information an adjunct faculty member is expected to know as an employee, rather, to highlight important information and provide a quick reference to important areas of operation.
 The Deans of Instruction or Dean of Allied Health and Nursing are an adjunct faculty member’s best direct source of information; however, the Adjunct/Faculty Handbook is available to provide specific answers to questions from grading policies to emergency procedure policies.
 As a condition of employment, NCMC adjunct/ faculty are to review and understand this document.

-Click here to view the Adjunct/Faculty Handbook.
+Click here to view the Full-Time/Adjunct Faculty Handbook.

 Annual Adjunct Instructor Meeting